vv-work/PiggyRace/README.md

 - `NetworkPig`: `Authority` (ServerAuthoritative | ClientAuthoritative), `SnapshotRateHz`, `RemoteLerpRate`, `OwnerReconcileThreshold`.
 - `MovementValidator`: tune max speed/yaw limits in `NetworkPig` fields that call it.
 - `LapTracker`: assign `TrackManager`, laps, and optional arrow transform for next‑checkpoint indicator.
+ - `PigVisualController`: assign Animator and two particle systems; thresholds for low/high tiers.

 Scene bootstrap (ensuring players spawn and race scene loads)
 - Add `AutoPlayerSpawner` to any persistent object in your starting scene.
 It ensures a player object is spawned for each client if NGO doesn’t auto‑spawn.
 - Add `NetworkSceneBootstrap` to your starting scene and set `Scene Name` to `Race`.
 When the server/host starts, it loads the Race scene via NGO SceneManager so that `NetworkGameManager`, `TrackManager`, and checkpoints exist for all peers.

+## Visuals (Animator + Particles)
+- Component: `PiggyRace.Gameplay.Pig.PigVisualController`
+- Call: `SpeedUpdate(float normalizedSpeed)` updates Animator `Speed` and toggles two particle tiers
+  - 0.00–0.33: none; 0.33–0.66: low; 0.66–1.00: high.
+- `NetworkPig` auto-computes normalized speed and calls the visual controller.

+## Input System
+- The project uses the new Input System.
+Third‑party Polyperfect scripts were updated to compile with or without the package:
+  - Added `Assets/Assets/polyperfect/polyperfect.asmdef` referencing `Unity.InputSystem` and define `HAVE_INPUTSYSTEM`.
+  - `Polyperfect_CameraController` and `Common_KillSwitch` read inputs via Input System when available; fallback to legacy Input if not.

+## Transport / Protocol
+- Always use `UnityTransport`.
+  - Internet: UGS Relay (DTLS) — configured automatically by the UGS flows.
+  - LAN/Direct: IP:port (requires reachable host and open firewall).
+  - WebGL: use WebSockets (WSS) with Relay.

+## Troubleshooting
+- Join code not found: ensure same UGS project + environment (Production/Sandbox), host is still running, use a fresh code, and paste without whitespace (codes are uppercased + trimmed on join).
+- Client “doesn’t move”: ensure `NetworkTransform` on the Pig prefab is disabled (handled at runtime by `NetworkPig`), and you are not marked spectator during Countdown.
+Late joiners during Race are active immediately.
+- Start buttons do nothing: use UGS `Initialize → Host/Join` or the smart `NetworkBootstrap` buttons which now allocate/join Relay and explicitly start Host/Client.